Updated: Mar 12

 The Local Lowdown and Event Lineup

 Create a special emergency kit, complete with Advil, mouth wash, stain remover pen/wipes, lip balm, and anything else you think your guest may need in a pinch.
-For these supplies, we turned to Etsy to make it creative and visited our local Bed, Bath, and Beyond!
+For purchasing these supplies, we turned to Etsy to make it creative and visited our local Bed, Bath, and Beyond!
 Our store has a large section of travel-sized items, plus they allow you to use coupons for those purchases!
 A lot of retailers and pharmacies don't allow that in our area.

 A Delivery Plan